CodingCellist/codingcellist.github.io/content/en/post/dai-station-an-idris-constraint-solver/index.md

 brute-force "try everything until something works" approach, is the second half of step 2: "try a new variable+value _which satisfy the constraints given this assignment_".
-When trying a value, we "forward check" all the other variables with respect to the constraints and the hypothetical assignment.
-This saves us from trying sub-trees that involve values which we know are invalid in the current attempt.
+When trying a value, we "forward check" all the other variables with respect to the constraints and the hypothetical assignment, removing any value which no longer works from their domains.
+This saves us from trying sub-trees that involve values which we _know_ are invalid in the current attempt.

 Steps 2 and 3 above are called the left and right branches respectively, hence "2-way branching".

 ### Arcs

-"Arcs" are just constraints terminology for "directional constraints".
+"Arcs" are constraints terminology for "directional constraints".
 When talking about constraints between two variables, it can be useful to specify "v1 must be less than v2" _and_ "v2 must be greater than v1".
-The reason for this is that some algorithms use this to spot that they don't need to revise all the arcs; one direction is enough.
+The reason for this is that some algorithms use this to spot that they don't need to revise all the arcs;
+sometimes revising in one direction is enough.

 (Forward-Checking isn't one of these algorithms by the way.
-But it still uses arcs rather than generic constraints.)
+But it still uses arcs rather than generic constraints; it's simply a useful way to think about them.)

 ## Pseudocode